-The Civil Service Sports Council (CSSC) has supported clubs and facilities for civil servants (active and retired) and their families throughout the U.K for many years.
+The Civil Service Sports Council (CSSC) has supported clubs and facilities for civil servants (active and retired) and their families throughout the UK for 100 years.
 The Cheltenham Area Civil Service Sports Association (CACSSA), recently renamed the Cotswold Area Association, is located in the South-West Region of the CSSC, and is a thriving example of what can be achieved when management and members work together to provide sporting facilities which are so important to general well-being.
 It’s not just about the sport, in recent times, general leisure activities and events within the clubhouse have been increasing in popularity.

 A new clubhouse replaced the old “shack” in 1994, and was opened officially by the Duchess of Gloucester on 26 April 1995.